 Chicago Booth immerses you in a choice-rich environment.
 How have your interests, leadership experiences, and other passions influenced the choices in your life?
 (250 word minimum)

-Acceptable Formats: Use the text box provided in the application or upload a Word document.
+- Acceptable Formats: Submissions must be entered into the text box provided in the application.

 We’re used to variations on the question: what are your influences?
 You’ll see it a bunch of different ways: what makes you tick, what led you to XYZ, who or what has been most inspirational to you, etc. The knee-jerk instinct is to consider the influences that you remember easily, and then to draw some conclusions about them.
 That’s an okay approach, but honestly, it’s somewhat “bunny hill” for Admissionado.
 We prefer going straight to the double black diamond.
 There’s a cooler, more critical way to think about this…